-Circumcision signified one's understanding that the flesh, or the sinful nature, must be put to death before new life, or the kingdom life, can begin.
-Another way to express this is God's judgement always comes before His Kingdom.
+Circumcision signifies one's understanding that the flesh or the sinful nature must be judged or put to death before new life or the kingdom life can begin.
+Another way to express this would be to say God's judgement always comes before His Kingdom.

 In Leviticus 17:11 we learn that the life of the flesh is in the blood.
 This is easy to understand through human reasoning.
 The heart pumps blood throughout our bodies, making them function properly.
 If for any reason the heart stops delivering blood to our bodies, the result is death.
-If a main artery carrying blood from the heart to the body is cut, bleeding occurs.
-If the bleeding is not stopped, the body/flesh bleeds to death.
-Spiritually, blood was given to humanity on the altar of sacrifice to make atonement, or covering, for the soul.
+Spiritually, blood was given to humanity on the altar of sacrifice to make atonement, or a covering, for the soul.
 It was first the blood of innocent animals that God accepted on the altar to cover the sins of man.
-Later, in His perfect timing it was the innocent blood of God's Only Begotten Son, Yeshua (Jesus), that was given as a sacrifice to redeem the soul from sin.
-Yeshua's blood has power that the blood of animals does not have.
-Yeshua's blood has the power to redeem, or totally pay the price owed for sin.
+Later, in His perfect timing it was the innocent Blood of God's Only Begotten Son, Yeshua (Jesus), that was given as a sacrifice to redeem the soul from sin.
+Yeshua's Blood has power that the blood of animals does not have.
+Yeshua's Blood has the power to redeem, or totally pay the price owed for the sin of man.

 You might ask, "What was the price owed for sin?"
-The answer to this question can be found in Genesis 2:17: "But of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die."
+The answer to this question can be found in Genesis 2:17.
+"But of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die."
+Death is the price humanity owes for sin.

 Moshe's wife, Zipporah, understood the importance of circumcision.
 Under the covenant of marriage she and Moshe had become one in the flesh.
-She was willing to do what Moshe neglected to do, and this action saved his life.
+She was willing to do what Moshe neglected to do and this action saved his life.
 Zipporah understood that her husband could not serve God until he put the flesh to death.
 When we attempt to serve God by our own power and understanding, we are a servant of death and not a servant of life.

 When we walk, we step with our feet.
 Zipporah understood that one cannot walk with God to serve Him in the flesh.
 She performed the circumcision of her son and cast the dead flesh at the feet of Moshe.
 This clearly demonstrated that Moshe was to be a servant of life to God's people.
 Now, we can add Zipporah to the list of women who believed in God's word and acted accordingly.
 This time Moshe's life was saved, not by his mother's faith, but through the faith of his wife.